sigp/lighthouse/book/src/builders.md

 on prior execution blocks, so it should be managed by an execution engine, even if it is external.
 Depending on the connected relay, payment to the proposer might be in the form of a transaction within the block to the fee recipient, so a discrepancy in fee recipient might not indicate that there is something afoot.

+> Note: The gas limit configured here is effectively a vote on block size, so the configuration should not be taken lightly.
+> 30,000,000 is currently seen as a value balancing block size with how expensive it is for
+> the network to validate blocks.
+So if you don't feel comfortable making an informed "vote", using the default value is
+> encouraged.
+We will update the default value if the community reaches a rough consensus on a new value.

 ### Set Gas Limit via HTTP